sriram151094/obj-detect-cloud-balancing/README.md

 # Real time object detection from videos of recorded by rasperberry-pi cam

-The folder scripts contain python programs that run on both raspberry-pi and AWS controller instance.
+The folder scripts contains the python programs needed for both raspberry-pi and AWS controller instance.

 Separate utility python modules are created for connecting to and interacting with various AWS services like S3, SQS and EC2 instances.